 It is the applicant’s responsibility to monitor the status of their application and application materials on a regular basis, and to follow up with CASPA on any incomplete or undelivered statues, and on any incomplete or missing documents.
-To aid you in this process, you have several tools provided on your application.
+CASPA will NOT notify you that your application is incomplete or that documents are missing.
+To aid you in tracking your progress, you have several tools provided on your application:

 YOUR APPLICATION’S STATUS:

 Undelivered: An error has been found and your application has been returned to you for correction.
-It must be re-submitted to CASPA in order to be processed.
+Once corrections have been made, you must navigate to the status menu and “Re-deliver” your application to your submitted programs in order to be processed.

-IMPORTANT: CASPA NO LONGER MAILS APPLICATIONS TO YOUR SELECTED PA PROGRAMS.
+IMPORTANT: AS OF 2014, CASPA NO LONGER MAILS APPLICATIONS TO PA PROGRAMS.
 All applications are accessed online by your selected programs in real time, and are reviewed at the PA programs’ discretion.
 As a result, your application status will NOT read as “mailed” at any time during the application cycle.
 A status of “Verified” is the final status for your application.

 TRACKING RECEIPT OF APPLICATION DOCUMENTS:

-On the status menu, you can also view which transcripts, letters of reference, payments, and official tests which have received by CASPA and which are still missing.
-Please note that it takes about ten business days for transcripts, mailed payments, or official tests to post to your account from the date they were sent to CASPA.
-Letters of reference are updated immediately once they are submitted by the reference.
+On the Status Menu, you can also view which transcripts, letters of evaluation, payments, and official tests have been received by CASPA and which are still missing.
+Please note that it takes about ten business days for transcripts or official tests to post to your account from the date they were sent to CASPA.
+Letters of evaluation are updated immediately once they are submitted by the reference.

-CASPA sends notifications BOTH via e-mail AND to the “Messages” section of your online application.
-Because some e-mail notifications may be filtered as junk, APPLICANTS ARE RESPONSIBLE FOR MONITORING THEIR CASPA “My Messages” INBOX.
+CASPA sends notifications BOTH via e-mail AND to the “Notifcations” section of your online application.
+Because some e-mail notifications may be filtered as junk, APPLICANTS ARE RESPONSIBLE FOR MONITORING THEIR CASPA “My Notifications” INBOX.
 CASPA is NOT responsible for notifications applicants do not receive in their e-mail inbox, as these messages also appear in your CASPA application inbox.

 Q: Will CASPA update or e-mail me on the status of my application?